 Discuss the actions that should be taken if a licensee is unable to demonstrate equipment operability.

-Perform the inspection described in IP 71111.15, including effective review of the technical adequacy of an operability evaluation and development of a conclusion on whether the operability is justified.
+Perform the inspection described in IP 71111.15, including effectiveness review of the technical adequacy of an operability evaluation and development of a conclusion on whether the operability is justified.

 TASKS:

 Locate the listed references for your facility.
-NRCdeveloped documents can be in the Electronic Reading Room on the NRC external Web site.
+NRC-developed documents can be found in the Electronic Reading Room on the NRC external Web site.

 Review the references to develop an understanding of the actions specified in the NRC guidance and licensee procedures to be completed when an operability question is identified.